-Michael J. Mazzeo is an Associate Professor in the Department of Strategy, and a Faculty Associate at Northwestern University's Institute for Policy Research and the Faculty Director of Kellogg's Chicago Campus.
+Michael J. Mazzeo is an Associate Professor in the Department of Strategy, and a Faculty Associate at Northwestern University's Institute for Policy Research.
 He serves on the editorial board of the Review of Industrial Organization.

-Mazzeo's research focuses on empirical industrial organization, in particular the role of differentiation and endogenous product choice in firm strategy and market competition.
-His work has focused on developing new statistical methodologies for examining the role of product differentiation in markets, and quantifying these effects in industry studies.
+Mazzeo's research focuses on empirical industrial organization, in particular the role of differentiation and product choice in firm strategy and market competition.
+His work has focused on developing new statistical methodologies for examining the role of product differentiation in markets, and quantifying these effects in studies of a variety of industries.
 Mazzeo has published papers based on research in the airline, banking, health care, lodging, retail and telecommunications industries.
-He is also a co-author of the recent book: "Roadside MBA: Backroad Lessons for Entreprenuers, Executives and Small Business Owners"
+He is also a co-author of the book: "Roadside MBA: Backroad Lessons for Entrepreneurs, Executives and Small Business Owners."

-Mazzeo teaches Kellogg's core class in Business Strategy in Kellogg's MBA and EMBA programs.
+Mazzeo teaches Kellogg's Business Strategy classes in Kellogg's MBA and EMBA programs.
 He is a three-time recipient of the Chairs' Core Course Teaching Award.
-He is also the academic director of Kellogg's open enrollment executive program in Competitive Strategy.
 He joined the faculty in 1998 after completing his PhD in economics at Stanford University.